ALLEN Coaching

 If vf> vi work is done by the system and w is negative.
 If vf< vi work is on the system and w is positive

-The students preparing for Class XI examination can refer to the chapters and the topics that are covered in the chapter.
+The students preparing for the Class XI examination can refer to the chapters and the topics that are covered in the chapter.
 The students can use the NCERT Exemplar Class 11 Chemistry Solutions Chapter 6 download pdf feature to save solutions in their device.
 The solutions provided in the chapter will help the students in understanding the different topics to solve the questions.

-NCERT exemplar Class 11 Chemistry chapter 6 solutions will let students know the important aspects of Thermodynamics in a better way.
+NCERT Exemplar Class 11 Chemistry chapter 6 solutions will let students know the important aspects of Thermodynamics in a better way.

 They will also learn about the relationship between heat and other forms of energy and their importance that is required in the field.